rajasegar/app-to-addon-migrator/README.md

 ```

 ### skip-tests
-If you don't want to move the tests to the addon initially to avoid the overhead use the `--skip-tests` or `-st` option.
+If you don't want to move the tests to the addon initially to avoid the overhead use the `--skip-tests` or `--st` option.

 ```
 atam component ui-component/button-component packages/engines/dashboards-engine --skip-tests